1937 South American Championship play-off: Overview

 Independiente forward Vicente de la Mata replaced Varallo, who had been injured; De la Mata had played in the loss to Uruguay, and had a poor performance.

 As the score was tied 0–0 when 90 minutes expired, two 15-minute halves of extra time were required to determine the champion: during the extra time, de la Mata scored two goals within four minutes, allowing Argentina to win its fifth South American championship.

 The match ended at almost 2 a.m. in Buenos Aires.
+According to the press, Argentine forward Enrique García was the man of the match.